ssuttles-usgs/wavelab/README.md

 ### Use of Executable

-For windows, download distibution.zip, unzip, and then double click WaveLab.exe.
+For windows, download distibution.zip, unzip, and then double click WaveLab.exe.  the program may take a minute or more to load.

 ### Code Installation